Digitising Indian healthcare by incentivising doctors to adopt Ayushman Bharat Digital Mission (ABDM)

-Integrating ABHA into everyday clinic flows, driving ₹12Cr+ in doctor incentives through intentional, adoption-first design.
+Integrating ABHA (Health Address) into everyday clinic flows, driving ₹12Cr+ in doctor incentives through intentional, adoption-first design.

 👥 My Team